 I’ve talked about the danger of the Trickmaster during Sora’s story, but it’s even more dangerous to Riku.
 The trouble here is Riku’s air game, and the Gimmick Deck.
 As I’ve implied, this world has a special gimmick you’re going to have to overcome through intelligent play and careful use of your cards.
 And the gimmick in Wonderland is: you suck.
 That’s it, good luck!

 The Wonderland deck.
 Is.
 Terrible.
-And it was downgraded in Re:CoM, from 12 cards ranked 3-5 to nine cards ranked 1-5.
+And it was downgraded in Re:CoM, from twelve cards ranked 3-5 to nine cards ranked 1-5.
 Once again this was probably done to help you duel Shadows, but the consequence is that they made the Trickmaster stupidly hard.
 Your enemy card is the Large Body, which protects against frontal attacks, which makes it much less useful in 3D space.
 At least players of the GBA game had the grace of a simple Trickmaster, but all the faults are here in the 3D versions.
-On the plus side, you have a super high-jump.
+On the plus side, you have a super high-jump by default!

 The Riku Replica is taken aback by the suggestion that they re-write his memory, still hating Riku for fearing the darkness and, you know, personal identity issues.
 He rushes the Organization members in hopes of killing them first and wow, he is terrified.
 He’s also got guts.
 Even I wouldn’t charge three Org members at once, even with a high-level character.
 Although: note to Square Enix, I just had an interesting idea for KH3’s challenge bosses.
 Of course, Larxene knocks him on his ass, and they erase his mind off-screen.

 This feels like a consequence of multiplayer, in my opinion.
-If the Sea Neon had been designed with Riku in mind, it might have lasted for several reloads, but instead the Sea Neon was designed for multiplayer.
+If the Sea Neon had been designed with Riku in mind, it might have lasted for several reloads, but instead the Sea Neon was designed for multiplayer, and so for Sora.
 The damage is done in any event, turning this into the single most frustrating world for me in the entire series, and the foremost reason I prefer the 3D version over the original.
 Whenever I consider playing CoM GBA, I just think back, remember Atlantica, and turn away.
 An overreaction?
 Definitely.
 But still.

 In contrast, the Re:CoM version of Atlantica features a mixed deck ranging from 0-7.
-They avoided giving you 8s, presumably so you would be forced to use your two 0s against Ursula’s 8’s and 9’s, gaining 8 or 9 DP a shot.
+Like in Agrabah, they avoided giving you 8s because Ursula has 8s and 9s, but you can turn that to your advantage by using your two 0s to gain 8 or 9 DP a shot.
 By forcing you into a defensive position, Ursula will almost certainly force you into Dark Mode, which will make things go much faster.
-You get two Enemy Cards on this world in Re:CoM: the original Sea Neon, which is of questionable use, and the new Darkball card that allows you to Duel with every card you break for an entire reload.
+You get two Enemy Cards on this world in Re:CoM: the original Sea Neon, which is of questionable use with your more versatile deck, and the new Darkball card that allows you to Duel with every card you break for an entire reload.
 Whether you care for extra duels or not is up to the individual player.
 Be careful, as most of the Heartless are swimming and will be out of the range of Impulse unless they swim very low.

 You might wonder why I’m harsh enough on GBA’s Atlantica when Re:CoM’s Wonderland seems to have been re-purposed to be just as… evil.
 Well, for starters, my complaints against the GBA version at large are still not finished, and that harshes my impression of its lowest stretch.
 But as far as weighing Atlantica and Wonderland, I suppose it comes down to a simple division: the remake’s Trickmaster rises up like a steel wall, but the original’s Atlantica is hell from start to finish.
+A single boss battle versus an entire world.
 Atlantica does damage for a longer part of the game.
 Really, the two versions are so close in terms of quality that neither is a huge stride ahead of the other, so if you feel differently, I fully understand.